abdoseadaa/scroll-animations/README.md

 ```

+- And thats is for now , more features is coming with upper versions🥳😌✨🎉

 ## 🚀 Deployment <a name = "deployment"></a>

 Add additional notes about how to deploy this on a live system.